 - This is the Airbnb where we stayed.
 It has a huge bedroom, a separate kitchen and a huge recently refurbished bathroom.
 It also includes two bicycles and is right next door to the best seafood restaurant in town.
 It’s also a very reasonable $35 per night.
 Book the Airbnb here.

 - This is a great Airbnb option if you want to be right in the center of town.
-It’s less than $40 a night and has a balcony that faces the boardwalk.
+It’s less than $40 a night.
+It has two bedrooms and a full kitchen for self-catering.
 Book that airbnb here.

 All of the Best Things to Do in La Paz Mexico

 One of the main reasons to come to La Paz is to enjoy the beautiful beaches and calm waters.
 Most of the beaches in La Paz are protected by bays, so the waves are nearly non-existent.
 If you enjoy simply floating in the water and swimming without much of a pull in the water, then you’ll love the beaches around La Paz.